By Artur Meyster, Founder of Career Karma

 Discussion models and differentiated learning arrangements are easy to implement when teaching in-person.
 Teachers should still include peer learning and other collaborative teaching models to give students time to apply the learning material rather than memorize it.

 The lack of personal interaction in an online class can make teachers and students feel distant from the learning community.
-An important part of earning certificates or degrees is communicating and collaborating with peers.
+An important part of earning a bachelor’s degree is communicating and collaborating with peers.
 Teachers and students need to build ways to communicate and build their relationships to create bonds that mirror in-person learning.
 Messaging and video conferencing software are great resources for facilitating conversations and relationship building.

 Offer More Online Classes